awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-nodegroup.yaml
 ```

-The AWS CloudFormation worker node template launches your worker nodes with Amazon EC2 user data that triggers a specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) that allows them to discover and connect to your cluster's control plane automatically\.
+The AWS CloudFormation worker node template launches your worker nodes with Amazon EC2 user data that triggers a specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
+This script allows your worker nodes to discover and connect to your cluster's control plane automatically\.
 For more information, see [Launching Amazon EKS Worker Nodes](launch-workers.md)\.

 ## Amazon EKS\-Optimized AMI Build Scripts<a name="eks-ami-build-scripts"></a>